-In those days, every holiday at the Lambo’s had the women hustling and bustling up and down the stairs between the two kitchens while the men and younger children ate antipasti in the living room: olives—green, black, Spanish, Greek, with holes and without, both stuffed and empty; peppers—in oil, dried, red, green, yellow, sweet and spicy—the hotter the better for my Aunt Rose who believed “The only good pepper is one that make’s you cry!”
+In those days, every holiday at the Lambo’s had the women bustling up and down the stairs between the two kitchens while the men and younger children lounged in the living room nibbling on antipasti: olives—green, black, Spanish, Greek, both stuffed and empty; peppers—red, green, yellow, sweet and spicy, soaking in oil or dried—the hotter the better for my Aunt Rose who believed “The only good pepper is one that make’s you cry!”

-There were never too many stuffed mushrooms or variations of cheese—provolone, parmesan, to name a couple.
-Homemade cured meats included salami, prosciutto, gabagool, pepperoni—and other things I refused to taste so I can’t tell you what they were—well, maybe, octopus comes to mind.
+There were never too many stuffed mushrooms or variations of cheese—provolone and parmesan, to name a couple.
+Homemade cured meats included salami, prosciutto, pepperoni, and something we called gabagool paired with things I refused to taste so I can’t tell you what they were—well, octopus does come to mind.

 By one o’clock it was, “Time to go downstairs!”

-The gravy, known to everyone outside New York’s five boroughs as tomato sauce, was always thick and delizioso, even though there were curled up tomato skins still floating in it.
+The gravy, known to everyone outside New York’s five boroughs as tomato sauce, was always thick and delizioso, even though curled bits of tomato skins still floated in it.
 “So, pick’em out!”
-Nana would say, clicking her tongue.
+Nana would boom.

 And then—the lactose intolerant’s nightmare—a bowl of freshly grated Parmesan would make its way around the table.
-A quick glance and you’d immediately know who had drawn the short straw for grating the cheese—scratched fingertips and scraped knuckles singled out the last victim of that silver, spiked tower.
+A quick glance and you’d immediately know who’d drawn the short straw for grating the cheese—scratched fingertips and scraped knuckles singled out the last victim of that silver, spiked tower of pain.

-Oh, I almost forgot the bread!
-Long, crusty loaves passed from one hand to the other.
+Oh, I almost forgot the crunchy, golden bats of bread.
 It was never cut.
-You just tore off a hunk.
-Poppa only ate the crust, so I’d either eat those fluffy middles or squish them into little balls and throw them at my cousins.
-Others used it to sop up the gravy and wipe the plate clean—a kind of pre-wash in the days before automatic dishwashers.
+You just tore off a hunk and passed it on.
+Poppa only liked the crust, so I’d either eat the fluffy middles or squish them into little balls and throw them at my cousins.
+Most used it to sop up the gravy and wipe the plate clean—a kind of pre-wash in the days before automatic dishwashers.

 Then it was time to clean up—AGAIN.
 And while the women stacked and washed dishes, the nuts—pecans, almonds, wall, and pea—were thrown onto the table in the company of a few fruits.
-We kids would be amazed at how Poppa could crack walnuts with his bare hands while our fingers bled using the nut cracker.
-Then we’d beg him to turn his eyelids inside out just so we could shriek at the sight while at least six different conversations were going on to the sound of running water and banging pots.
-Everyone (the adults, that is) sipped homemade red wine until the coffee, canole, and cheesecake made their début.
+That’s when Poppa could dazzle the kids by cracking walnuts with his bare hands.
+Then we’d beg him to turn his eyelids inside out just so we could shriek at the sight while at least six different conversations blended into the sound of running water and banging pots.
+Everyone (the adults, that is) sipped homemade red wine until the coffee, cannoli, and cheesecake made their début.
 This usually took some time since the coffee had to perk in a percolator.

 The final course was a choice between a short grappa and a tall Alka-Seltzer.

-Many Thanksgivings have come and gone since then, and still, when I’m standing at the door waving good-bye to my own guests—a picture comes to mind:
+Many Thanksgivings have come and gone since then, and still, when I’m standing at the door waving good-bye to my own family and guests—a picture comes to mind:

-Nana, wearing her red gravy splotches and splattered olive oil spots like medals awarded a general after a laborious, yet triumphant battle—calls out the door, “Davie!
+Wearing her red gravy splotches and splattered olive oil spots like medals awarded a general after a laborious, yet triumphant battle—Nana calls out the door, “Davie!
 Are yous sure you don’t want a few sangwiches for the road?”